SC-Develop/scd-bin-crc-cli/README.md

 # scd-bin-crc-cli (Qt C++)
-Append CRC16 (16 bit CRC) to the bin file and set the file to the required size
+Append CRC16 (16 bit CRC) to a bin file and set the file to the required size

 Usage: bin-crc-cli <filename> <size>